 This meteorite slice comes from NWA 869 and weighs 30.4 g.
 NWA 869 belongs to the brecciated L3–6 chondrite group and represents one of the most widely documented stony meteorites.
-The specimen is prepared as a slice and polished on both sides to expose its internal structure.
-The meteorite is accompanied by a certificate of authenticity issued by a member of the IMCA (International Meteorite Collectors Association).
+The specimen is prepared as a slice to expose its internal structure.
+Every purchase includes a Certificate of Authenticity, and as a member of the Meteoritical Society, I personally guarantee the provenance of this specimen.

 Features